imjasonh/compat/README.md

 * Builds are run as Pods on the cluster, and export resource usage metrics (CPU, RAM, etc.) to [Stackdriver Monitoring](https://cloud.google.com/monitoring/kubernetes-engine/).
+* Authorized users can delete items from build history, which can be useful in some cases, for instance credential leaks.

 ### Supported features